Last week I ran my own content marketing prediction:

 ~ Mark Schaefer is a college educator, marketing consultant, and author of five marketing books including The Content Code.

-In 2016, B2B marketers will stop, take a breath and get to know their buyers before launching content marketing programs.
+B2B marketers will stop, take a breath and get to know their buyers before launching content marketing programs.
 With this knowledge they will create documented content marketing strategies that focus on building a progressive experience across the continuum of the buying process – using engagement scenarios to structure experiences that span channels where their buyers hang out.

 ~ Ardath Albee is CEO of Marketing Interactions, Author of Digital Relevance and eMarketing Strategies for the Complex Sale